 - Have your child stand 5 giant steps from the curb when waiting for their bus.

 - Never run after a bus that is in motion.
 This is extremely dangerous as your child could easily enter the bus’s blind spot area.
-The Blind spot area on school bus is anywhere within 10ft of the bus and extends even farther behind the bus.
-Have you child arrive at the bus stop with plenty of time so they are not rushed or hurried into an unsafe situation.
+The blind spot area on a school bus is anywhere within 10ft of the bus and extends even farther behind the bus.
+Have your child arrive at the bus stop with plenty of time so they are not rushed or hurried into an unsafe situation.

 - Use extra caution when crossing in front of a school bus.
 In the latest survey across the nation, 29 states participated in documenting how many times vehicles illegally pass a school bus that has their stop arm down.
 On a single day, school bus drivers reported a total of 77,972 illegal passes by the Bus Stop Arm.